denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Goldberg’s device embodied an alphabet understood by both humans and machines.
 Youngquist and Hanes attempted to give human operators a glimpse into the hidden world of magnetic polarities and electric charges.
-Engelbart’s Display System belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems, comprising input, storage, and output components, which recreate a sense of physicality lost to magnetic storage.[^8] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.
+Engelbart’s Display System belongs to what one historian of science has called the "third generation" of computer systems, comprising input, storage, and output components, which recreate a sense of physicality lost to magnetic storage.[^8] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.
 The inscription appears to the eye in one place, is edited in another, and stored yet somewhere else.
 At each stage